mayannamarie/WebServerProject1/PHP/README.md

 > ![](https://github.com/mayannamarie/WebServerProject1/blob/main/screenshots/php1.PNG)
 > ![php4](https://github.com/mayannamarie/WebServerProject1/blob/main/screenshots/php4.PNG)

-25. Save your httpd.conf and test the updates in the command line by typing the following:
+6. Save your httpd.conf and test the updates in the command line by typing the following:

-26. cd into `C:\Apache24\bin`, type the following code:
+7. cd into `C:\Apache24\bin`, type the following code:
 ```
 httpd -t
 ```
-27. ***Syntax OK*** should appear unless you have errors in your configuration.
+8. ***Syntax OK*** should appear unless you have errors in your configuration.
 - If you didn't get an error you can continue by restarting Apache with httpd.
 > ![php6](https://github.com/mayannamarie/WebServerProject1/blob/main/screenshots/php6.PNG)
 ---

 ## TEST
-1. To confirm the configuration, test a PHP file by renaming index.html to index.php in Apache’s web page root folder at C:\Apache24\htdocs.
+1. To confirm the configuration, test a PHP file by renaming index.html to index.php in Apache’s web page root folder at `C:\Apache24\htdocs`.
-2. Add the following PHP code:
+2. Add the following PHP code or similar:
 ```
 > \<html>
 > \<body>